Life Care Plans for Catastrophic Injury Claims in NC

 Can I settle a catastrophic injury case without a life care plan?

 You can, but you should not.
-The difference between a settlement with and without a proper life care plan can be hundreds of thousands or millions of dollars.
+The difference between settling with and without a proper life care plan can be hundreds of thousands or millions of dollars.
+Without a life care plan, future damages are speculative; with one, they are documented and expert-supported.